nhsengland/data-viz-community-of-practice/docs/dashboard_design/icons.md

 The NHS logo should always be used in the NHS blue colour.
 For dashboards that use the web wrapper or are viewed directly on server the logo is to be located in the top right hand corner of the page.
 The logo is included within the templates at the correct size, placement and margins.
 Details of these are below.

+!!! tip "Dimensions"

+    - Height 40px

+    - Width 100px

+    - Margin of 30px (this should be handled by the page margins as implemented in the templates, see below)

+!!! note "Download NHS logo"

+    For further details and a link to the download refer to the <a href="https://www.england.nhs.uk/nhsidentity/identity-guidelines/nhs-logo/">NHS England identity guidelines page.</a>

 **Example in practice**

 ![NHS Logo](../../images/NHS_logo.png){ data-title="NHS logo" data-description=".custom-desc1" data-caption-position="left" data-gallery="icons"}